Beraliv/beraliv.dev/packages/blog/content/blog/2021-05-30-permutations-in-typescript/index.md

 Let's recap ⬇️

-1. We apply [Distributive Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#distributive-conditional-types) to `K` which allows us to include elements into a tuple step by step
+1. We apply [Distributive Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html#distributive-conditional-types) for `K` which allows us to include elements into a tuple step by step
 2. With `K` we exclude just added element from next steps using `Exclude<T, K>`
 3. Last iteration where there is nothing in union type we return empty tuple.
 We do this with condition `[T] extends [never]`